Cheddrs/to_do_app/README.md

 This the second project I have completed for the Software Development Mastermind program.

 This project really pushed me to dig into the DOM manipulation between HTML and JavaScript.
-I really learned a lot about this topic in completing this project.
+I really learned about it in completing this project.
 It was awesome!

 ## Languages Used